shugo-labs/tensorprox/assets/miner.md

 ## 🚀 Scalable Participation

-Miners must provide access to the traffic generation and King machines (minimum set to 2 tgens + 1 King) via Service Accounts on Cloud Providers.
+Miners must provide access to the traffic generation and King machines via Service Accounts on Cloud Providers.
 However, they can insert machines of any size or capacity into their .env.miner files.
 The traffic generation automatically scales to the capability of the machines, ensuring lightweight traffic on lower-tier setups and progressively increasing load as performance scales.
-This makes it possible to get started with even modest VPS or home lab machines, while encouraging scale-up for higher rewards.
+This makes it possible to get started with even modest VPS, while encouraging scale-up for higher rewards.

 ## Overview